 There’s Gold in Them Thar Hills

-In the 1870s, Sergeant James C. Cooney of Fort Bayard found gold in the Gila Mountains near the future site of Mogollon.
-He kept the discovery to himself until he got out of the military in 1876, a shocking feat at the time.
-He promptly staked a claim and headed into the Gila with his partner Harry McAllister.
+In 1876, Cooney staked a claim and headed into the Gila with his partner, Harry McAllister.
+Taking a partner was wise.
 The claim was deep in Apache territory.
-Within a matter of months, Apache warriors chased the men out of the area.
-However, the lure of “striking it rich” overcame any fear of death, or common sense, that they may have had.
+In fact, within a matter of months, Apache warriors chased the men out of the area.
+However, the lure of gold overcame any fear they had of death and common sense.
 They returned two years later to work the claim.

-Though the two men successfully kept the location of their find a secret, their eagerness to venture deep into Apache territory did not go unheeded.
-The citizens of Silver City weren’t naive.
-Rumors of finds and profitable mines spread quickly through the hills in the late 1800s.
-Other curious prospectors followed the men.
-Several of them found productive gold and silver veins in the same general area.
-However, the influx of miners further provoked the Apaches.
+Though the two men kept the location of their claim a secret, their willingness to venture deep into Apache territory was noticed by locals in Silver City.
+They weren’t naive.
+Curious prospectors followed the men.
+Several found productive gold and silver veins in the same general area; however, the increased influx of miners drew the ire of the Apaches.

 Open Saturday, Sunday from 9 AM-5PM.